How to Clean Your Blue Light Glasses Without Scratching Them

 You cannot repair a scratched lens once the physical damage happens.
 Polishing out a scratch simply grinds away the surrounding blue light and anti-reflective coatings, leaving a visible distortion in the glass.
 You will need to replace the lenses entirely to restore your vision.

-Build this simple washing routine into your morning schedule before you sit down at your desk.
-You will stop squinting through greasy smudges and start getting the full eye strain relief your glasses were built to provide.
+Build this simple washing routine into your morning schedule before sitting at your desk.
+You’ll stop squinting through greasy smudges and finally get the full eye strain relief your blue light glasses were built to provide.